Millport, Great Cumbrae: In popular culture

 The town of Millport was the titular setting for the BBC Radio 4 comedy Millport; written by Lynn Ferguson.
-The series was broadcast between 2000 and 2002, and recounts the lives of several Millport inhabitants including Irene Bruce (played by Ferguson) and her sister Moira, with the former desperate to leave the isolate community and start her life anew in the mainland.
+The series was broadcast between 2000 and 2002, and recounts the lives of several Millport inhabitants including Irene Bruce (played by Ferguson) and her sister Moira, with the former desperate to leave the isolated community and start her life anew in the mainland.
 The radio series resulted in a television adaptation in 2002 that did not progress beyond the pilot, the latter being not well received by the islanders.

 Millport is also mentioned in the “Millport” sketch from Limmy's Show Series 1, Episode 5 broadcast in 2010.